Blibbo/Studio/CS-Theory/Subprograms/Function Call Stack.md

 We said **return** is what deallocates an entire frame: formal parameters, all variables, everything.
 So what the fuck does it mean that we're returning a specific variable?

 It means we're **copying one** of those variables before deallocating everything.
 Salvaging just 1 singular piece of information before shutting the whole thing down.
-That copied piece of information is given to
+That copied piece of information is given to the EAX [[Register]] according to most [[Calling Convention|calling conventions]].